DelineaXPM/delinea-platform/Scripts/SecretServer/AWS/AWS-IAM Users/Remote Password Changer/readme.md

 # AWS Remote Password Changer

 **NOTE** AWS IAM User Password Changer does not support Heartbeats.
-If the password change fails an error will be reported
+If the password change fails an error will be reported.

-## Associate the Amazon IAM Console Password Privileged Account Remote Password Changer with the AWS IAM User template
+## Associate the Amazon IAM Console Password Privileged Account Remote Password Changer with the AWS IAM User Template
 - Log in to the Delinea Secret Server
 - Navigate to Admin / Secret Templates
 - Click on the AWS User Advanced template created in the [instructions.md file](../Instructions.md)